MGTheTrain/go-grpc-poc/README.md

 - Code for populating, serializing, and retrieving HelloRequest and HelloReply message types.
 - Generated client and server code.

-**2. Setting up client and server code utilizing outputs of proto file compilation**
+### Setting up client and server code utilizing outputs of proto file compilation

 For the client code following steps where executed: